Brain-Sys/Curanza/README.md

 Using Curanza, for example, you can bind a RelayCommand (and optionally his parameter) to most typical gesture/events performed by the user on the UI.

+You can open this solution with any edition of Visual Studio 2015.
+Inside you will find two projects: the Curanza library and a sample app to test the capability of Curanza.

 # Dependencies
 Curanza is built on top of MVVM Light Toolkit developed by Laurent Bugnion.